-An appropriate threshold for compulsory intervention can be determined from the level of CWD-caused adult female mortality that will initiate a declining population trend.
-Population models can be used to predict when a declining trend will occur by entering various adult female survival rates into multiple runs of the same population model with other vital rates being held constant.
-The difference between the model-derived survival rate for zero population growth ( $\lambda$ =1) and the average observed adult female survival rate generated from fieldwork represents the average additive adult female mortality that could be realized annually before the onset of a population decline.
-This mathematical difference can be used to set an appropriate management threshold for compulsory intervention to ensure a stable population.
+An appropriate threshold for compulsory intervention could be determined based on the level of adult female mortality caused by CWD that would initiate a declining population trend.
+Population models can be used to predict when a declining trend would occur by entering various adult female survival rates into multiple runs of the same population model with other vital rates being held constant.
+The difference between the model-derived survival rate for when a population enters a declining trend and the observed adult female survival rate generated from fieldwork represents the maximum annual additive adult female mortality that could be realized before the onset of a population decline (Figure 1).
+This mathematical difference would be an appropriate maximum threshold for compulsory intervention to ensure a stable population.
 This approach to determine a threshold for CWD management is only valid when the population is increasing.